 Another approach for oblivious routing is to use \emph{electrical flows}.
 In an electrical flow routing one assigns a \emph{resistance} (or its inverse, which is called \emph{conductance}) to each edge of the graph.
 The flow between two vertices $s$ and $t$ is then defined by the current that would result when adding a voltage source between $s$ and $t$.
 Lawler and Narayanan~\cite{LN09mixing} studied the performance of electrical flows as an oblivious routing scheme.
-They show that if every edge is assigned unit conductance, then electrical routing has a \emph{competitive ratio} of $\min\{\sqrt{m},O(T_{\mathrm{mix}})\}$ against any $\ell_p$-norm \emph{simultaneously}, where the competitive ratio is the ratio of the cost of routing any demand using oblivious routing to the cost of the optimal routing for that demand, and $T_{\mathrm{mix}}$ is the mixing time of a random walk on the graph.
-Kelner and Maymounkov~\cite{KM11electric} consider electrical routing in graphs with bounded expansion (again with uniform conductance) and show that this scheme achieves small competitive ratio and is quite robust under edge deletions.
+They show that if every edge is assigned unit resistance, then electrical routing has a \emph{competitive ratio} of $\min\{\sqrt{m},O(T_{\mathrm{mix}})\}$ against any $\ell_p$-norm \emph{simultaneously}, where the competitive ratio is the ratio of the cost of routing any demand using oblivious routing to the cost of the optimal routing for that demand, and $T_{\mathrm{mix}}$ is the mixing time of a random walk on the graph.
+Kelner and Maymounkov~\cite{KM11electric} consider electrical routing on expander graphs (again with uniform resistances) and show that this scheme achieves small competitive ratio and is quite robust under edge deletions.
+Schild, Rao, and Srivastava~\cite{Schild2018} study the average length of electrical flow paths, and as a consequence obtain $O(\log^2 n)$ competitive ratio for the special family of \emph{edge-transitive} graphs.
 However, no non-trivial bound on the competitive ratio is known for electrical routing on general networks.
 This leads to the following important question: